-Körözött – a very simple Hungarian bread spread or dip with feta, cottage cheese, caraway seeds and paprika.
+Körözött – a simple Hungarian dip or appetizer with feta, cottage cheese, caraway seeds and paprika.

-This Hungarian Dip or Spread with Feta, Paprika and Caraway Seeds is normally made with typical Hungarian sheep cheese.
-However, since I am not able to buy that here, I have seen many recipes using feta, quark or cottage cheese to replace those missing products.
+- Hungarian dip is normally made with typical Hungarian sheep cheese.
+However, since I am not able to buy that here, I have seen many recipes using feta, quark, or cottage cheese to replace those missing products.

 - ½ teaspoon caraway seeds, roughly ground

 - 1 tablespoon sour cream/ smetana/ Greek yogurt